 The Impersonal Automation Approach

 Emails that emulate the "zombie outbreak" approach - that is, sending additional automated, generic, and non-personalized emails - reflect a lack of due diligence and professionalism.
 These impersonal and indiscriminate communications demonstrate a disregard for the recipient's time and the importance of informed decision-making.
-It's crucial to craft tailored messages that highlight your understanding of the recipient's needs and provide the value necessary to encourage engagement.
+It's necessary to craft tailored messages that highlight your understanding of the recipient's needs and provide the value necessary to encourage engagement.

 Mastering the Art of Business Compliments in Emails